What Are the Alternatives to AA When it Doesn’t Work?

 In combination with more traditional addiction counseling, many inpatient rehab programs strive to serve its patients by incorporating a whole-body approach to their alcohol addiction treatment, offering strategies for:

-So, what non-12 step drug rehaboptions are available for those who have tried AA and found it tackling something they needed to succeed?
-Here are just a few options that may be available at the inpatient rehab programs being considered:
+So, what non-12 step drug addiction treatment and smart recovery options are available for those who have tried AA and found it tackling something they needed to succeed?

 Evidence-Based Clinical Practices